Vermilion Cliffs National MonumentCurrently Open

 People usually take around 3 Hrs 30 Minutes to see Vermilion Cliffs National Monument

 95% of people prefer to travel by car while visiting Vermilion Cliffs National Monument

 5 Views3 Days 2 Nights3 Day Trip to Grand Canyon National Park, Page froBy: Alysa MartinCity: Grand Canyon National Park, Page

 Vermilion Cliffs National Monument, Page Reviews

 Google up this place and you'll find The Wave, one of the most spectacular rock formation on earth.
 It is part of the area called Coyote Butte which houses many other super interesting formations.
 Moderate to difficult hiking required.
 Some level of navigation skill needed too.
 Coyote Butte, north and south, require permits.
 The Wave permit is hard to get.
 Only 10 people per day are allowed in the area.
 The south is easier to get.
 The south is very pretty too.
-4x4 vehicle steongly recommended.
+4x4 vehicle strongly recommended.
 Dirt roads are rough and extremely sandy closer to the butte.
 Most people stay in Kanab, UT or Page, AZ.
 Campsites are freely available.
-IMO, cold season is the best time to visit - smaller crowd and no heat problem.
-In addition, colors if the rocks come out more when sunshine is not as direct.
+IMO, cold season is the best time to visit - smaller crowd and heat is not a problem.
+In addition, colors of the rocks come out more when sunshine is not as direct.
 Oh yeah, if you like photography, bring extra extra SD cards and batteries/powerbank, trust me.
 GPS helps too.

 It's a 18 Mile Drive-In off the main road, to the parking lot.
 Then a short walk to all of this beauty.